alfredo2125/Data_Professional_Survey_Breakdown_AlexTheAnalyst/README.md

-# Data_Professional_Survey_Breakdown_AlexTheAnalyst
+# Power BI- Project Tutorial (Interactive Dashboard creation using Power BI)
+## Project Objective
-Power BI dashboard built by following AlextheAnalyst Tutorial.
-Used Power Query Editor to transform data imported from Excel.
-Cleaned and created visualizations using Power BI.
+The Project Objective is to import an existing Excel file using real data into Power Query Editor to transform and clean data and develop visualizations using Power BI.